Event White House History Live: Coming to Terms with John F. Kennedy

 How Long?
 5 minutes

-Placed permanently on the White House Guest List, Bernstein visited on many occasions.
-Leonard and Felicia dined alone with the President, First Lady, and another couple on November 14, 1961, the day after attending a White House dinner in honor of the great cellist Pablo Casals.10 First Lady Jacqueline Kennedy attended additional performances of Bernstein’s orchestra.
-Felicia Bernstein and the first lady watched the performances together, and afterwards escorted Mrs. Kennedy backstage.
-Leonard Bernstein would greet the first lady after the show “like an old friend” according to historian Allen Shawn.11
+John F. Kennedy Presidential Library and Museum/NARAPlaced permanently on the White House Guest List, Bernstein visited on many occasions.
+Leonard and Felicia dined alone with the President, First Lady, and another couple on November 14, 1961, the day after attending a White House dinner in honor of the great cellist Pablo Casals.10

 Bernstein remained a famous and well-respected conductor throughout the rest of his career.
 He produced ballets and Broadway shows, including Dybbuk and 1600 Pennsylvania Avenue.
 He traveled the world and conducted ensembles in various countries, including Israel, Mexico, and the Vatican.
 He received the Kennedy Center Honors for Lifetime Contributions to American Culture through the Performing Arts in December, 1980.
 His last concert with the New York Philharmonic took place on October 31, 1989.
 He remained an activist for social justice and world peace while advocating for public support of the performing arts.
 Bernstein passed away at his home on October 14, 1990 at the age of 72.